Australian contribution to the Battle of Normandy: Subsequent fighting

 The fighting in Normandy continued until August 1944, when the Allies broke out of the region and rapidly advanced to the German border.
 This campaign dominated the activities of eight of the ten Australian squadrons in the UK, as well as most of the airmen posted to RAF units.
 During July and August the RAAF units operated at or near their highest level of activity in the war to that point, but morale remained high as the airmen perceived that the contribution of air power to the campaign would be decisive.
 Large numbers of Australian airmen who were undergoing training or awaiting a posting on D-Day were assigned to combat units during the fighting to replace casualties of the Normandy campaign.

+Many members of the RANVR who were serving with the Royal Navy participated in the Battle of Normandy during the months after the landings.
+This included forming part of the crew of ships that transported personnel and supplies to Normandy.

 A small number of Australian served in Normandy with the British Army.
 These included a truck driver who served with the Mechanised Transport Corps, two Australians in Queen Alexandra's Imperial Military Nursing Service and a member of the Territorial Army Nursing Service.

 In addition to the military personnel involved in the fighting, several Australian war correspondents reported on the Battle of Normandy.
 Chester Wilmot landed with the 6th Airborne Division on D-Day, and his coverage of the fighting for the BBC soon made him one of the best-known Allied war correspondents.
 Other Australian journalists in Normandy included John Hetherington, Geoff Hutton, Anne Matheson and Ronald Monson.